mrtwhite/rca-data-tools/docs/source/index.rst

-.. cava_project documentation master file, created by sphinx-quickstart on Wed Oct 13 12:40:29 2021.
+.. rca_data_tools documentation master file, created by sphinx-quickstart on Wed Oct 13 12:40:29 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to cava_project's documentation!
+Welcome to rca_data_tools's documentation!
 ========================================

 This cava repository contains a template for developing a python project.